qurator-spk/neat/User_Guide.md

 * left-click a tag in the `NE-TAG` or `NE-EMB` columns and subsequently select `0` to remove a wrong tag

-* left-click a tokeen in the `TOKEN` column to edit/correct the text content
+* left-click a token in the `TOKEN` column to edit/correct the text content

 * left-click the `POSITION` of a row and select `split` from the drop-down menu to create a copy of the current row